The "Irish" potato (Solanum tuberosum) is the #1 vegetable grown in the world. Only grains are more valuable as a food

 The potato was first cultivated in South America, perhaps in Chile.
 The Spanish discovered the Incas growing a wide variety of potatoes in the Andes and on the Titicaca Plateau in South America.
-The Incas grew potatoes that were red, pink, yellow, and even a golf-ball sized potato that, "when you slice it through the middle the flesh looks as though it has been tie-dyed the most gorgeous shade of blue."2
+The Incas grew potatoes that were red, pink, yellow, and even a golf-ball sized potato that:2

 The potato was described in John Gerard's Herbal of 1597, but the actual origin of the plant was not clarified for over 200 more years.
 At one time Europeans were under the impression that the potato was discovered in Virginia, and gave credit to Sir Walter Raleigh or Sir Francis Drake.
-In 1586, Drake brought potatoes home from a voyage in which he had visited the Roanoke Colony in what is now North Carolina, after obtaining supplies in the Caribbean.
+In 1586, Drake brought potatoes home from a voyage in which he had visited the Roanoke Colony in what is now North Carolina, after obtaining supplies in the Caribbean.3

 The "Virginia potato" is, like the tomato, a member of the Nightshade family.
 Both were reputed to be poisonous, like most plants in that family, and were not considered to be a safe food initially.

 The cultivated versions in South America were adapted to a wide range of conditions in the mountains.
 Today, McDonalds buys one type so their french fries are consistent in all stores.
 Vast acreage of that one variety (Russet Burbanks) is planted in the Dakotas, Idaho, and Colorado - home of the Colorado potato beetle, which is the great scourge of potato growers.